kymotz/oplog/README.md

 }
 ```

 Add `@LogRecord` annotation to the method you need to log.
+Here you can use the basic functions.

 > The return value and parameters of the method constitute the context of the log template.